-In the Kimberley there are four main mosquito borne viruses of public health concern i.e. those that are a threat to human health.
-There is no vaccination or cure for any of these diseases and protection from being bitten is the only prevention.
+The Kimberley has four main mosquito borne viruses of public health concern.
+There is no vaccination or cure for any of these diseases, meaning the only protection from being bitten and contracting them is prevention.

 Ross River Virus (RRV) and the similar and usually less severe Barmah Forest Virus (BFV), which are carried in marsupials including kangaroos and wallabies, and probably other mammals, tend to be more common.
 These viruses can cause fatigue and tiredness and severe aches and pains and may last from many days to many months.

 Murray Valley Encephalitis (MVE) and Kunjin Virus (WNVKunjin) are carried in birds.
 Of these MVE is the more serious virus and in severe cases can be fatal or leave a victim with permanent disability.